 Full Bridge Grant vs. Seed Grant Requests

 The MU Coulter Accelerator Program supports two different kinds of project funding: full and seed.
 Full proposals are for projects that require ~$100K to complete an experiment that validates the technology or kills the project - i.e., the killer experiment.
 Full proposal awards fund projects for up to one year.
 Full projects should be 12-24 months from a commercial event like a license to an established company or funding sufficient to continue translation of the technology.
 Seed proposals are for projects that are earlier in nature and/or require $25K or less to complete major milestones.
 MU Coulter Seed Grant proposals are accepted all year around, however, funding may be contingent upon successful completion of Coulter Boot Camp.
-Call for LOIs for the 2020 Coulter Bridge Grants will go out in late August/early September 2019, and the deadline for application will be early December 2019.
-Watch this space for more details.
+Call for LOIs for the 2020 Coulter Bridge Grants went out in November 2019, and the deadline for application is January 6, 2020.

 The research must have a direct application to an important unmet clinical need and the proposed solution, when commercialized, must have a benefit to patients and community health.
 Proposals are evaluated on the basis of scientific and clinical merit, potential health care impact and significance, experience of the investigators, timeline and pathway to commercialization as well as the likelihood of obtaining the additional funding required to fully translate the proposed solution.